Skip to main content

 Anti Hero

 One sip of the cocktail and she could feel the weight of the world slowly melt away in the music and laughter of the crowd.
 The deadlines and fresh start with new clients from Monday morning were a tedious job for her.
 Having a supervisor whom she detested did not make it any better to motivate her to work hard.
 But she needed the money she made to run the house.
 She initially refused to come to the pub with her friends because it was a Sunday.
 She could not afford a hangover.
 But they were not to listen to her excuses.
 She was glad they kept in touch to remind her of the good old days.
-Although they never judged her financial position, their offer to pay for her, the expensive places she could not afford anymore, and their success often rubbed the wrong way on her once she was home in the small two-bedroom rented apartment.
+Although they never judged her financial position, their offer to pay for the expensive places she could not afford anymore, and their success often rubbed her the wrong way her once she was home in the small two-bedroom rented apartment.

 For the longest time in her life, she had believed that her father would turn things around.
 She believed it when he made poor business choices; she believed it when she had to leave their home for a small one, her elite school and all her friends for a decent private school, and finally, even when her mother left them for a richer husband.
 Her memories, the shouting, crying and betrayal still hurt her physically.
 Honestly, she pitied her father.
 He had been a good husband and father to them.
 Her mother abandoning them made her pity him even more.
 She was barely a teen, and he had been a hands-on dad to her.